investastuces/investastuces_source/content/a-propos.md

 - [Blog](https://investastuces.com/blog): this section includes all articles written on the site and is divided into several categories (stock exchange, real estate ...).
 You also have a search engine and a list of tags to make it easier for you to find an article.

 - [Simulators](https://investastuces.com/simulateurs): the tools proposed in this section allow you to perform various financial calculations (calculation of the monthly payments of a credit, APR, TAEA, rental yield, borrowing capacity ...).
-Unlike simulators offered on other sites, you can export the results obtained in Excel format to integrate your results in your own simulations or spreadsheets.
+Unlike simulators offered on other sites, you can export the results obtained in Excel format to integrate your results into your own simulations or spreadsheets.

 - [Glossary](https://investastuces.com/glossaire): this section aims to contain the technical and financial terms covered in the articles.